fieldtrip/website/example/source/compute_leadfield.md

     - /example/compute_leadfield/
 ---

-# Compute forward simulated data with the low-level ft_compute_leadfield

 Rather than using the high-level **[ft_dipolesimulation](/reference/ft_dipolesimulation)**, this uses the low-level **[ft_compute_leadfield](/reference/forward/ft_compute_leadfield)**.
 Note that this makes you responsible of more bookkeeping.

     % create a set of electrodes, randomly placed on a sphere